Patrick Edgeworth

-Patrick Edgeworth (born 25 December 1932 in London) is an English stage and screenwriter.
+Patrick John Edgeworth (25 December 1942 – 22 May 2023) was an English stage and screenwriter.

 Early life

 Edgeworth grew up in England.
 In 1969, he arrived in Australia to be best man at the wedding of his pianist brother Ron and Judith Durham, former lead singer of The Seekers.
 He remained in Australia.

 Television

 Edgeworth began working as an actor for film and television, mostly in the police dramas made by Crawford Productions.
 In 1971, after submitting a script to them, he was offered a position as writer on Matlock Police, which he initially declined, as it would have meant forgoing acting.
 However, when he compared his recent earnings as an actor to what he was being offered as a staff writer, he opted for writing.
 After writing eighteen episodes in eighteen months at Crawfords he left, and with co-producer Russell Hagg, formed a production company, Homestead Films.
-He wrote 11 of the 13 episodes of Cash and Company and seven of the follow up series, Tandarra.
+He wrote 11 of the 13 episodes of Cash and Company and seven of the follow-up series, Tandarra.
 Both shows sold to TV networks world-wide.
 He also wrote and co-produced the film Raw Deal (1977).